Men's T20 World Cup Global Qualifier

-The ICC Men's T20 World Cup Qualifier (previously the ICC World Twenty20 Qualifier) was a Twenty20 International tournament run under the auspices of the International Cricket Council (ICC).
-The tournament served as the final qualifying event for the ICC Men's T20 World Cup.
+The ICC Men's T20 World Cup Qualifier (previously the ICC World Twenty20 Qualifier) is a Twenty20 International tournament run under the auspices of the International Cricket Council (ICC).
+The tournament serves as the final qualifying event for the ICC Men's T20 World Cup.

 The first edition was held in 2008, with only six teams.
 This was increased to eight teams for the 2010 tournament and to 16 teams for the 2012 and 2013 editions, but reduced to 14 for the 2015 and 2019 editions.
 For the 2022 ICC Men's T20 World Cup, the ICC opted to conduct two separate qualifiers at different venues, Group A and Group B, of eight teams each.

 The number of teams qualifying to the World Cup from the Qualifier has varied based on the tournament model.
 Ireland and the Netherlands have each won the Qualifier on three occasions.
-Ireland has the unique distinction of appearing in every tournament, and qualifying for the T20 World Cup from every tournament; as of 2022, Ireland has qualified to the World Cup from the Qualifier on a record seven occasions, while the Netherlands and Afghanistan have qualified four times, Scotland three times, and Hong Kong and Oman twice.
+Ireland has the unique distinction of appearing in every tournament, and qualifying for the T20 World Cup from every tournament; as of 2022, Ireland has qualified for the World Cup from the Qualifier on a record seven occasions, while the Netherlands and Afghanistan have qualified four times, Scotland three times, and Hong Kong and Oman twice.
 Ireland, the Netherlands and Canada are the only teams who have participated in every edition of the Qualifier.

 History

 2008 Qualifiers

 The first ever Twenty20 World Cup Qualifier was played as qualification for the 2009 ICC World Twenty20 and took place from 2 to 5 August 2008 in Stormont, Belfast in Northern Ireland.
-The top three teams going through to the 2009 ICC World Twenty20, the international championship of Twenty20 cricket.
+The top three teams qualified for the 2009 ICC World Twenty20, the international championship of Twenty20 cricket.
 The six competing teams were:

 The competition was jointly won by Ireland and the Netherlands, who shared the trophy after rain forced the final to be abandoned without a ball bowled.
 Both teams qualified for the 2009 ICC World Twenty20 finals in England.
 After the withdrawal of Zimbabwe from the competition, the two finalists were joined by third-placed Scotland.